gdbooks/GameAI/README.md

 * Decision Making
 * Learning / Adaptation

 Many people have tried to come up with an all encompassing definition of intelligence.
-It's commonly aggreed that to automate intelligence it must:
+It's commonly agreed that to automate intelligence it must:

 * Uses a small scale model of reality
 * Is capable of performing actions